2017 Puebla earthquake: Damage and aftermath

 In Puebla, church steeples had toppled in the city of Cholula, and a church on the slopes of Popocatépetl in Atzitzihuacan collapsed during mass, killing 15 people.
-A second church, which was built in the 17th century, fell in Atzala during a baptism, killing 11 people including the baby.
+A second church, which was built in the 17th century, fell in Atzala during a baptism, killing 11 people including a baby.

 At least 44 buildings collapsed in Mexico City due to the earthquake, trapping people inside, creating large plumes of dust, and starting fires.
 At least 50 to 60 people were rescued by emergency workers and citizens.
 Several buildings caught fire.
 Condesa, Roma and del Valle neighbourhoods were among those most affected in the zone: a building located on Álvaro Obregón Avenue collapsed, and several buildings on Ámsterdam Avenue suffered damage.
 The building housing the Philippine Embassy in Mexico City was badly damaged, requiring it to vacate the property.

 Gas leaks were reported, along with "piles" of rubble from collapsed buildings.
 Stock prices declined at the Mexico Stock Exchange but recovered before trading was suspended.
 Comisión Federal de Electricidad, the national electric utility, reported that 4.78 million customers lost power in Guerrero, Morelos, Puebla, State of Mexico, Oaxaca, Tlaxcala, and parts of Mexico City—roughly 35% of the company's customers in those states.
 However, none of the generating stations in the region sustained structural damage.

 Mexico City International Airport suspended operations while damage assessments took place, but reopened at 4:00 p.m.
 CDT (2100 UTC).
 180 flights were cancelled or diverted during the closure.
 A plane carrying President Enrique Peña Nieto, returning from touring damage in Oaxaca from the earlier Chiapas earthquake, was diverted to Santa Lucía Air Force Base.
 Mexico City Metro service was temporarily cancelled on several subway lines due to a power failure, but restored by 17:30, offering free service to stranded passengers.
 Building evacuations also caused delays to Metrobús service in the city.

 The federal Secretariat of the Interior (SEGOB) declared a state of emergency for all 33 municipalities of Morelos, for all 16 boroughs of Mexico City, and 112 of the 217 municipalities of Puebla.
 The declarations allow funds from the National Natural Disaster Fund (FONDEN) to be used during the emergency response phase.
 The Mexican Army and Mexican Navy deployed 3,000 active-duty troops to Mexico City through the DN-III-E and Plan Marina emergency response plans.
 The troops were tasked with debris cleanup, search and rescue, and security missions.
 Additionally, the Secretariat of National Defence moved eight helicopters to Mexico City, and activated 3 shelters in the affected areas.